Do you live from the inside out or the outside in?

 So let’s take care of those definitions first*.
-Then you can figure out the answer to that question and why it’s important.
+Then you can figure out the answer to my question above and understand why it’s important.

 Living from the Inside Out: